Perspective - Managers' views

 Apart from encouraging more rail travel and discouraging air travel, there are other ways of cutting carbon emissions on flight beyond propulsion.
 Using 3D printed materials, lighter metallic materials like aluminium lithium, and a further rise in composite penetration from 50% would all help drive further fuel savings.

 One of the most interesting (and achievable) gains could be in better air traffic control systems.
-Air traffic controllers remain responsible for controlling national airspace, despite attempts to merge European airspace that date back to the 1960s.
 Studies show better air traffic control could generate fuel savings of 5-10% per flight.

 Using new “carbon neutral” bio liquid fuels – plant oil based and chemically synthesised fuels – could notionally generate 70-90% CO2 emission savings and look increasingly viable.
 Technologically, we are not that far from being ready to use these fuels.
 As many as 185,000 commercial flights are estimated to be able to use these fuels already.
 However, infrastructure and indirect impacts on land use are important considerations.
 Hydrogen is also being considered as a jet fuel alternative, but although it has a much higher energy density per unit mass than kerosene, it takes up more space and requires a heavy container.